 Hi everyone!
-My apologies for being absent for a while.
-I’m always swamped when midterms come around, and now spring break is already almost over!
 Today I’m going to talk about cleaning my white faux leather bar stools and the ingredients I use to do so.
 I will also have before and after pictures so you can see how well this DIY cleaner works.
-I know, this is my second cleaning post in a row.
-I’ve been in cleaning mode lately!

 Vinegar is great for cleaning, and it can be a much safer alternative then store-bought cleaners.
-I already use it to clean so many other things around the house, so using it to clean these barstools was an obvious choice!
-I also used a sponge to scrub and wipe off all of the grime, but if you’re cleaning real leather or are worried about scuffing, a washcloth or rag would be a more gentle option.
+It’s a great option for cleaning really anything!
+I also used a sponge to scrub and wipe off all of the grime, but if you have genuine leather or are worried about scuffing, a washcloth or rag might be a better option.

 If you have a spray bottle on-hand, this will work perfectly for mixing the soap and vinegar.
 That way you also have it for cleaning other things around the house.
 First, add some warm water, then a couple drops of dish soap, and some white vinegar.
 Then shake the mixture so the soap mixes in.